 Who does what

 Alan McIntosh is the Spurtle’s editor and a regular contributor.
 Maria Hart handles layout and production.
-Tim Smith does proof/copyediting.
-David Sterratt and John Dickie (the latter a founder and former editor) created this website; David looks after its workings and appearance; Mike Orr provides technical support.
+Tim Smith subedits.
+David Sterratt and John Dickie (the latter a founder and former editor) created this website; David looks after its workings and appearance; Caroline Roussot proof-reads and manages distribution; Mike Orr provides technical support and coordinates advertising.
+The paper edition is distributed by half a dozen people.
+These are not exclusive or permanent arrangements: new team members, contributors and potential editors are welcome to get involved.
+We actively encourage readers' continued supply of news, opinions, ideas, help, and enthusiasm.

 By email at: email@example.com